PHKA-ZIM/StudIPSync/README.md

 - chunking file writes from requests instead of binary write of the whole file
 - ignore deletion errors
 - file paths that are > 280 characters long had to be dealt with
+- build own bootloader for pyinstall to avoid being false positive by antivirus software